 Select a Class:

-Term 2 starts on Tuesday 23rd April, and is 10 weeks in duration.
+Term 3 starts on Monday 15th July, and is 10 weeks in duration.
 The fee is $180 and students can start at any time during the term and pay for the remaining classes.
-Students are welcome to book and pay for a trial class [$18] before they commit to the full term.
-Our Yoga course is taught in term blocks that are aligned with the Victorian school terms.

 – Tibetan Heart Yoga 2009-2011